matloff/omsi/README.md

     point might be flooded with traffic at the end of the exam period, as many students turn in last-minute work.

+`   There is currently a 20-second timeout setting for client
+    transmissions to the server.
+After that, the client will try again.
+    Note that on Mac machines, the "spinning rainbow disk" will appear after a few seconds.
+This should not cause alarm in the students;
+    it will disappear when the client is finally able to contact the server.
+If desired, though, the student can kill the OMSI client and restart it; the previously-saved answers will still be there.

     The instructor may also consider running two (or more) servers, in order to improve response time.